HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 area waiting for a bed, tests awaiting to be resulted, patients in a hospital awaiting discharge).
 Queue length usually represents a measure of an unmet need.
 Queue length measures can be improved to become service time measures by capturing the total time waiting for an completion of an activity, but this time may not be readily tracked, or queue length may be a sufficient signal of a problem that needs to be addressed.
-The benefit of service time measures is that they can be compared betweeen facilities, whereas queue length is not readily comparable but may be more readily computable.
+The benefit of service time measures is that they can be compared between facilities, whereas queue length is not readily comparable but may be more readily computable.

 #### Service Time
-A Service Time measure is a specialization of the ratio meausure which reports the total time taken to provide a service (e.g., wait times, length of stay, time to report a lab test result) for all events in the numerator, and the total number of events (e.g., services such as inpatient stays, tests performed) provided in the denominator.
+A Service Time measure is a specialization of the ratio measure which reports the total time taken to provide a service (e.g., wait times, length of stay, time to report a lab test result) for all events in the numerator, and the total number of events (e.g., services such as inpatient stays, tests performed) provided in the denominator.
 This is a ratio measure because the units differ in the numerator and denominator, where the events being counted in the numerator are essentially clock ticks in